AdobeDocs/campaign-standard.en/help/administration/using/supported-mobile-use-cases.md

 ### With Android {#send-push-token-android}

-In Android, the following Experience Platform SDK is required:
+In Android, the following [!DNL Experience Platform SDK] is required:

 * **[!UICONTROL setPushIdentifier]** <br>For more information, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference#setpushidentifier).